cxt240/PLC-Project1/README.md

 @authors: Kavan Mally, Chris Tsuei, Andrew Su

+Written in Scheme

 We are not implementing multiple assigns in this interpreter.

 Interpreter is the file containing the compiler.
-To call the interpreter, given a filename (filename.txt), call the function named run like this:
+To run interpreter given file (filename.txt), call the function run like this:

 (run (parser "filename.txt"))

 To test all files, just run TestSuite.scm file

+Features:

+* loose data type
+* variable assignment
+* while iterator
+* basic arithmetic
+* boolean operations
+* blocks {}
+* goto's such as break and return
+* error handling (try/catch/finally)